Artifacts and Schemas

 - signoff expectations

-Eval draft and eval record
+Standards feedback draft and record

 Defined by:

 The draft captures prefilled context without inventing missing judgment.
 The record captures the completed operator judgment.
+Recommendation artifacts capture feedback-derived requirement and work-area recommendations awaiting review.

-Marker benchmark scenario, transcript, and comparison
+Marker benchmark scenario, session log, and comparison

 Defined by: